Analysis | This might be the most embarrassing document created by a White House staffer

 Put another way, Americans seeking dubious or debunked information are only able to find it from outlets willing to publish and air dubious and debunked information.

 One of the hallmark characteristics of rhetoric from the White House is the substitution of volume for value.
-Trump himself offers dishonest statements with abandon, hoping that his audience will accept as true at least some small percentage of his blizzard of nonsense.
-But it also uses presenting a lot of accusations as somehow being evidence supporting the accusation, as though getting 500 people to say they believe aliens invented pistachios makes it more likely to be true than if one person said it.
+Trump offers dishonest statements with abandon, hoping that his audience will accept as true at least some small percentage of his blizzard of nonsense.
+But the White House also uses presenting a lot of accusations as somehow being evidence supporting the accusations, as though getting 500 people to say they believe aliens invented pistachios makes it more likely to be true than if one person said it.
 He does this exact thing explicitly at one point, in fact, hyping widespread belief that something dubious occurred — belief fostered by Trump and the above-named media outlets — as evidence that it did.

-The goal of Navarro’s document was largely to elevate unfounded suspicion by creating a catalogue of various false claims about the election, many of which have been similarly elevated by Trump himself.
+The goal of Navarro’s document was largely to elevate unfounded suspicion by creating a catalogue of various false claims about the election, many of which have been similarly elevated by Trump.
 That includes most of the claims that we’ve not only debunked but also compiled as having been debunked.
 It includes analysis of the voting in Michigan from the guy who at one point erroneously presented Minnesota data as having come from Michigan.

 It’s not a report.
 It’s a garbage dump.

-It includes statements like this:
+It includes statements such as this:

 “At midnight on the evening of November 3, and as illustrated in Table 1, President Trump was ahead by more than 110,000 votes in Wisconsin and more than 290,000 votes in Michigan.
 In Georgia, his lead was a whopping 356,945; and he led in Pennsylvania by more than half a million votes.
 By December 7, however, these wide Trump leads would turn into razor thin Biden leads — 11,779 votes in Georgia, 20,682 votes in Wisconsin, 81,660 votes in Pennsylvania, and 154,188 votes in Michigan.”

 Right.
-Because they counted more votes — mail-in votes, which heavily favored Biden and which couldn’t be counted before Election Day in Wisconsin, Pennsylvania and Michigan.
+Because they counted more votes — mail-in votes, which heavily favored Biden and couldn’t be counted before Election Day in Wisconsin, Pennsylvania and Michigan.

 If you are still making claims such as the one above, you should not be taken seriously.
 It can’t be said more plainly than that.
-It is the flat-Earth theory of election fraud, something that maybe people long ago were justified in believing but which, by now, has no place being treated as a serious argument.
-If Navarro sincerely believes this implies questionable activity, then his “report” should be treated as inherently ridiculous since he hasn’t done his homework.
-If he doesn’t believe his insinuations, then the report shouldn’t be taken seriously because it’s obviously aimed at misleading the reader.
+It is the flat-Earth theory of election fraud, something that maybe people long ago were justified in believing but that, by now, has no place being treated as a serious argument.
+If Navarro sincerely believes this implies questionable activity, then his “report” should be treated as inherently ridiculous, since he hasn’t done his homework.
+If he doesn’t believe his insinuations, then the report shouldn’t be taken seriously, because it’s obviously aimed at misleading the reader.

-This is by no means the only example of Navarro presenting as nefarious something which he can’t actually prove to be anything outside the norm.
+This is by no means the only example of Navarro presenting as nefarious something that he can’t actually prove to be anything outside the norm.

 Part of his report, for example, includes the claim that “outright voter fraud” occurred in each of the six states — fraud such as “bribery,” for which he includes a citation to a legal definition of the crime.
 (This is another feature of the Trump-world effort to prove fraud: making things seem more serious by injecting unnecessary efforts to demonstrate authority.)

-In both Arizona and Nevada, Navarro alleges that bribery occurred.
+Navarro alleges that bribery occurred in Arizona and Nevada.
 His evidence?
-Well, a report that, in Nevada, a group held a raffle into which anyone who had voted could enter.
+Well, a report that, in Nevada, a group held a raffle that anyone who had voted could enter.
 This, he says, was an attempt to buy votes from Native American voters.
-The organization holding the raffle, though, responded by pointing out that such raffles are legal.
+The organization holding the raffle responded by pointing out that such raffles are legal.
 The Trump campaign included this allegation in a lawsuit in Nevada — one of the campaign’s numerous legal losses since the election.
 The judge in the case ruled that the campaign didn’t prove the allegation.

-That happened two weeks ago, yet here was the claim in Navarro’s document.
+That happened two weeks ago, yet there was the claim in Navarro’s document.

 Anyway, that’s just Nevada.
 What about the claim it also happened in Arizona?